y330/quicksum/README.md

 ## About <a name = "about"></a>

 Paste an article URL or a body of text, and we will generate a summary for you, clean and simple.
-For the curious, we also map out each part of the summary to it's original place in the article.

-You can select a key part in the summary view, and if you want to share it all you need to do is click a button in the article view for the corresponding text to generate a text fragment link to the original article webpage.